Jon Stewart Reacts To Louis C.K. Accusations & Apology

 The Times piece details five separate accounts during which C.K., who was born Louis Székely, masturbated in front of women who either worked for him or hoped to work for him.
 Following the revelation, C.K. released a statement of apology.
 First, he admitted to having sexually harassed the women in the story.

 C.K. explains in the statement, "The power I had over these women is that they admired me.
 And I wielded that power irresponsibly."
-(The actress Lena Headey criticized the statement as self-aggrandizing.)
+(The actress Lena Headey criticised the statement as self-aggrandising.)

 Watch the full interview with Stewart on Today, below.